jerrybennett/babel-and-webpack-in-context-of-react/README.md

 Babel originally gained popularity because it [compiled/transpiled][transpile-compile] newer ES6 syntax and language features into the older ES5.
 This was especially important when ES6 came out because many browsers had not yet updated their JavaScript engines to interpret the new language features of ES6.

-As of 2018, you are in less danger of your target browsers _not_ implementing ES6 syntax.
-For example, open up your browser's developer console and attempt to assign `let y = 4; console.log(y)`.
+As of 2018, you are in less danger of your target browsers _not_ implementing ES6 syntax than before.<sup>1</sup> For example, open up your browser's developer console and attempt to assign `let y = 4; console.log(y)`.
 Better believe Chrome Boi won't complain!

 <p align="center">
   <img src='https://learn-verified.s3.amazonaws.com/chrome-boi-wont-complain.png' height=500 width=300/>